Malia, Crete: Krasi village

-Mochos village
+Mochos

-Mochos village is situated approximately 12 km south of Stalis village, nestled on the mountainside about 45 km southeast of Heraklion city, within Hersonissos Municipality at an elevation of 400 m.
-It is renowned for its preservation of 16th-century architecture, featuring a splendid village square.
-Annually, on the 15th of August, the village hosts a celebration in honor of the Virgin Mary, drawing a large gathering of individuals who indulge in traditional culinary delights and revel in the sounds of Cretan traditional music and dance until the early hours of the morning.
-A visit to the Folklore Museum of Mochos offers insights into traditional Cretan life through the presentation of a typical Cretan house and a collection of tools and objects from traditional occupations of old.
+The village of Mochos (alternatively transliterated as Mohos) is situated in the mountainous interior, about 45 kilometers southeast of Heraklion, within the Hersonissos Municipality, and at an elevation of 400 meters.
+It is renowned for its preservation of 16th-century architecture, which is present in the central village square.
+Each year on the night between 14 and 15 August, a celebration of the Virgin Mary is held in the village, which includes traditional Cretan food, music and dance.
+The village is home to the Folklore Museum of Mochos, which depicts traditional Cretan life, including the reconstruction of a standard Cretan house and a collection of tools and objects associated with traditional work occupations on the island.